-We recorded total stock-based compensation expenses of \$0.7 million and \$1.2 million for the years ended December 31, 2014 and 2015, respectively.
+We recorded total stock-based compensation expenses of \$0.7 million, \$1.2 million, \$0.3 million and \$0.4 million for the years ended December 31, 2014 and 2015 and the three months ended March 31, 2015 and 2016, respectively.
 We expect to continue to grant restricted stock and other equity-based awards in the future, and to the extent that we do, our stock-based compensation expenses in future periods will likely increase.

-The intrinsic value of all outstanding options and warrants as of December 31, 2015 was \$, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus.
+The intrinsic value of all outstanding options and warrants as of March 31, 2016 was \$ , based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus.